molecule/molecule.github.io/_post/conference-submission-notes.md

     -
         submissionNum: 23
         conference: CSCW'22
-        subTitle: Secret Creativity Project (Title redacted until work is published)
+        subTitle: Creative Strategies and Heuristics in Creative Professionals
         notes: I honestly knew in my heart that CSCW wasn't the right place for this paper.
 However, we got super lucky with the reviewers and one gave us absolutely incredible, thoughtful, detailed feedback.
         icon: /src/img/icon-noun_X_1890803.png
         finalResult: Started life in 2019 (submission 10), then heavily reworked for CHI'20 (submission 13).
-Split into two papers with a different focus (submission 15 and 16), which went through revisions rounds at CSCW where one was accepted (submission 21) and the other rejected (this submission).
+Split into two papers with a different focus (submission 15 and 16), which went through revisions rounds at CSCW'21 where one was accepted (submission 21) and the other rejected (submission 23).
 CnC'22 will probably be the last attempt (submission 28).
+FINALLY accepted!!
+5th time's the charm.
     -
         submissionNum: 22
         conference: CSCW'22